arangodb/docs-hugo/site/content/3.12/data-science/graph-analytics.md

 You can find the API reference documentation with detailed descriptions of the request and response data structures at <https://arangodb.github.io/graph-analytics>.

+Request and response payloads are JSON-encoded in the engine API.

 ### Load data

 `POST <ENGINE_URL>/v1/loaddata`